 - Name the task as you prefer for example “Shutdown” and give it a description as well if you think so.

 - Now hit Next and choose the ‘One-time’ option.

 - Again hit the Next button and this is where you can set the time and date option for the task to execute itself.
 So pick a time and date for the automatic shutdown and hit Next.

 - Now type in ‘Shutdown’ in the Program/Script field, and add the following shutdown command to the Add arguments option, which is:

 /s /f /t 0

 - Now you can hit Next for one last time and click ‘Finish’.

-Now we have successfully created an automatic shutdown for that particular time which you have selected.
-So that’s how you can create shutdown scheduled task in Windows 10.
+Now we have successfully created an automatic shutdown for that particular time that you have selected.
+So that’s how you can create shutdown scheduled tasks in Windows 10.

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing?
 You can give your opinion in the comments section below.

 If you like this tutorial, share this post and spread the knowledge by clicking on the social media options below because “Sharing is caring”